 - Bachelor’s degree required;

-- Applicable experience in nonprofit development, grants management and compliance;
+- Applicable experience in nonprofit development, fundraising, and community relations;

-- Good research, data management, and statistical analysis skills;
+- Research, data management, and statistical analysis skills;

 - Detail-oriented with excellent verbal, written and interpersonal skills; and